USS Missouri (1841): Development and design

 By the 1830s, the steam engine began to eclipse sails as the primary propulsion of warships.
 The US Navy failed to initially embrace the new technology, as conservative senior officers opposed a radical change to the status quo.
-One of the opponents to steam power was Secretary of the Navy James Paulding, who vowed to never, "See our grand old ships supplanted by these new and ugly sea-monsters" in reference to steam-powered warships.
+An additional opponent to steam power was James Paulding, the Secretary of the Navy, who vowed to never "see our grand old ships supplanted by these new and ugly sea-monsters" in reference to steam-powered warships.
 The Board of Navy Commissioners–an advisory group that executed naval policy–likewise opposed change, and the Navy technologically stalled.
 By 1839, both the French and Royal navies had at least 15 steam warships in service, far outpacing the Americans.
-The only steam vessels operated by the Navy that year was the tugboat Engineer and the floating battery Fulton.
+The only steam vessels operated by the Navy that year were the tugboat Engineer and the floating artillery battery Fulton.
 The technological gap with the European powers led to a public demand for naval modernization.
-In response, Congress ordered the construction of two "sea steamers" for the Navy that year.
+In response, Congress ordered the construction of three "sea steamers" for the Navy that year.

-Illustration depicting either Missouri or Mississippi.
-The ships were identical aside from their engines and furnishings.

 To fulfill the order from Congress, the Navy assembled two boards to develop the new ships.
-The first group was composed of line officers that outlined the capabilities they would like in the vessels.
-The second board was made up of engineers and constructors that analyzed the officers' request and developed specific instructions required to build the duo.
-The resulting specifications stated that the new vessels would be ocean-going steamships equipped with 10 guns, provisions to supply a crew of 200 for two months, and enough fuel to power an engine producing 9 kn for 20 days.
-The final design was by Joshua Humphreys, Samuel Hartt, and John Lenthall, and featured an overall length of 229 ft, a beam of 40 ft, mean draft of 19 ft, a mean draft displacement of 3220 LT, and a barque rig with 19,000 sqft of canvas.
-The ships were the longest in the Navy, even in comparison to the 120-gun Pennsylvania.
-To prevent hogging (longitudinal bending), the ships were the first American vessels that included diagonal iron straps intended to strengthen the hull.
+The first group was composed of commodores who outlined the capabilities they would like in the vessels.
+The second board was made up of engineers and constructors who analyzed the officers' request and developed specific instructions required to build the vessels.

+The resulting specifications stated that the new vessels would be dual-powered ocean-going steamships equipped with 10 guns, provisions to supply a crew of 200 for 2 months, and enough coal to power an engine that could develop 9 kn for 20 days.
+In addition, the ships also had to have sails to allow them to operate without engine power.
+The final design was by Joshua Humphreys, Samuel Hartt, and John Lenthall, and featured an overall length of 229 ft, a beam of 40 ft, mean draft of 19 ft, a mean draft displacement of 3220 LT, and a barque rig with 19,000 sqft of sail.
+After the two boards met, they agreed to only build two steamships, down from the three initially ordered from Congress.